redis-developer/redis-product-search/README.md

 1. `cd backend`
 2. `poetry install` to get necessary python deps
 3. `poetry run start` to launch uvicorn server with FastAPI app

+### vscode debugger

+Included in the project is a `./vscode/launch.json` for local debugging purposes.

 ### Troubleshooting
 Sometimes you need to clear out some Docker cached artifacts.
 Run `docker system prune`, restart Docker Desktop, and try again.